vancegroup/openscenegraph-windows-metabuild/README.md

 - `libxml2.dll` ([libxml2][])
 	- No data in properties to identify the version currently in use.
+	- Using zlib 1.2.4 or later (important!) requires 2.7.7 or later.
 	- [Windows port and binaries available from Igor Zlatkovic][libxml2windows], but latest is libxml2-2.7.8, from June 19, 2011.
 	- Upstream is in GNOME Git: `git://git.gnome.org/libxml2` ([web view][libxml2git]) - Looks like we might want post-2.9.0 for Windows fixes.
 	- We only need libxml2 from the suite.